 Growing Conditions and General Care

 The three parameters, light, temperature, and watering, are closely linked.
 Therefore, you should not change one without the other two.
-It is, therefore, important to note that the balance of these three parameters determines the good or bad health of their plant.
+It is, therefore, important to note that the balance of these three parameters determines the good or bad health of your plant.

 The dormancy or rest period of Pachypodiums is the most delicate moment to decide if you should water or not and how much.
 It is the time that beginners most misunderstand.
 It is different from other succulents, so the plant will not survive without irrigation until next spring.
 Although the plants are very hardy, you should consider that they need regular water to replenish their moisture reserves in the rest period.